HRizwan1/2019-team-06f/reports/sprint-06/report.md

 ### Project Goals:

+* Incorporating HashiCorp Vault for data encryption and to secure SQL databases and RSA Keys.
 * Design responsive web design using CSS media queries in order to adapt the layout on devices such as mobile and ipads.
 * The delete user page is unable to delete users that have uploaded pictures due to a foreign key constraint.
 * The current version of MariaDB that we are running doesn't have file key management which is necessary for database encryption.
-* Incorporating HashiCorp Vault for data encryption and to secure SQL databases and RSA Keys.
 * Data Encryption for Data in transit.
 * Data Encryption at Rest using XtraDB and InnoDB.
 * Moving Prometheus into a new server.

 ### Project Accomplishments: Goals Accomplished (5/10)
+* Incorporating HashiCorp Vault for data encryption and to secure SQL databases and RSA Keys.